The Rabbinical Court is an Extraterritorial Court within the State

 Since 2015, the Rackman Center has promoted the Electronic Monitoring law.
 This law allows courts to track potentially violent partners.
 In 2020, we drafted the

 Attorney Shelly Blat Zak, Director of the Rackman Center, was interviewed by Yael Goldman on Radio 102 FM about the Center’s recent activities.
-She described
+She described a challenging period on several levels: Family Law Legal Aid Line – The Center is receiving an increasing number of calls from women facing domestic

 Following the approval of a bill to expand the authority of rabbinical courts over child support, Prof. Ruth Halperin-Kaddari spoke out.
-She stated: “It is
+She stated: “It is time to regulate the entire issue of child support in Israel through organized legislation, but this is not the way to do it.
+Fifteen years

 In July, the High Court of Justice ruled that women must be allowed to take rabbinical certification exams.
 The ruling followed a petition filed by the Rackman Center, Itim, Kolech, and individual petitioners Avital Engelberg, Shlomit Flint, Sara Segal-Katz, Rachel Keren, Michelle Cohen Farber, and Shlomit Piamenta.
 Despite the ruling,